 The annual report must be filed online each year on or before the anniversary of the date your business was incorporated in Louisiana.
 For example, if you filed your Articles of Incorporation on July 15, your annual report must be filed on or before July 15 of each successive year.

 The cost to start a corporation in Louisiana varies widely and depends on many factors.
-Startup costs must include filing the Articles of Incorporation for $75 but may also include other costs, like name reservation, domain name registration, and a corporate bylaws template.
+Startup costs must include filing the Articles of Incorporation but may also include other costs, like name reservation, domain name registration, and a corporate bylaws template.

-Louisiana offers a wide variety of tax credits and business incentives to help startups get going and grow.
+Louisiana offers a wide variety of tax credits and business incentives to help startups get going and expand.
 Over 10 educational, managerial, and financial programs are specially designed to benefit small businesses.
 They even run two initiatives to support and give back to U.S. military veterans who are starting their own companies.

 The Louisiana Department of Revenue taxes corporations doing business in the state.
 Your corporation may need to file returns for the following taxes: